azdavis/rjsonnet/README.md

 - Ensure other Jsonnet-related extensions like [Jsonnet LSP][other-ext] are disabled.
 - Try out the IDE features like inline diagnostics and go-to-def.

+## Credits

+I took a lot of inspiration from the existing [Jsonnet LSP][other-ext] extension, but I wanted to try doing it myself, in Rust, from scratch, specifically for IDEs.
+I had already done so with Standard ML in [Millet][millet].

 [Jsonnet]: https://jsonnet.org
 [lsp]: https://microsoft.github.io/language-server-protocol
 [node]: https://nodejs.org/en